Radon Gas - the second leading cause of lung cancer in the US.

 If you're buying or selling a home, radon can be a important issue.
 The EPA recommends every house be tested.
 If test results already exist, make sure they are recent or that the home has not been significantly renovated since the test was performed.
 If in doubt, get a new test done.

 Radon testing is NOT required, but a radon disclosure may be required to be presented to home buyers.
+We serve Grand County Colorado

 We offer radon tests. (continuous radon monitor for 48 hours).
 Roger Hankey is a Minnesota licensed radon measurement professional and National Radon Proficiency Program listed.
 See the NRPP consumer checklist for radon testing.
 Not all radon measurement firms follow the NRPP protocols for quality assurance (annual instrument calibration and performance tests), and not all firms have certified measurement professionals to conduct the tests.